threemoji/threemoji/README.md

 # Threemoji
 For people who want to meet new people nearby, Threemoji is a social app that matches individuals with like-minded peers.
 Unlike Tinder, Threemoji matches people based on the 3 emojis they choose to describe themselves with and chats are all anonymous.

+# Overview
+![Threemoji][ignition-slide]

+Threemoji is the go-to app for lonely hearts who desire simplicity.
+Unlike other social apps, users do not have to go through the hassle of creating an online profile - simply select three emoji and get matched.
+Threemoji is also distinct from other anonymous chat apps in that there is some degree of preference matching through the use of emoji, a new and fun way of describing oneself.

 We are aiming for Apollo 11.
 [Ignition presentation][ignition-presentation]

-![Threemoji][ignition-slide]

 # Planned Features
 <br>